 Why you might have it

 New drugs are being developed all the time and new combinations of treatments are being tried.
 These must be fully tested in clinical trials before they can be used as treatments.
 This is so we can be sure they work for kidney cancer and are safe.

-Some clinical trials are looking at combining chemotherapy drugs with biological therapies.
+Some clinical trials are looking at combining chemotherapy drugs with targeted cancer drugs.

 Chemotherapy for transitional cell cancer of the kidney

 It is more common to have chemotherapy for a type of kidney cancer called transitional cell cancer.
 This can grow in the kidney, bladder or the connecting tubes of the urinary system (the ureters).

 Transitional cell cancer behaves more like bladder cancer, so you may find the chemotherapy for bladder cancer section helpful.

 How you have it

 You have chemotherapy into your bloodstream or as tablets or capsules.